jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 ## Global Distribution

-From the previous sections, we already know that the vaccine is inside the multi-dose vials for the entire distribution process from the fill-and-finish to the [point of care](https://en.wikipedia.org/wiki/Point_of_care).
+From the previous sections, we already know that the vaccine is inside the multi-dose vials for the entire distribution process from the fill-and-finish to the [point of use](https://en.wikipedia.org/wiki/Point_of_care).
 This is unlike many other products which are shipped from the manufacturer in bulk quantities and split up into saleable units closer to the point of sale/care.

-Which manufacturing location a vaccine originates from is determined by which country the point of care is located in, with the primary distinction being United States versus non-US for both Pfizer-BioNTech and Moderna supply chains.
+Which manufacturing location a vaccine originates from is determined by which country the point of use is located in, with the primary distinction being United States versus non-US for both Pfizer-BioNTech and Moderna supply chains.
 It seems likely that the supply chains will branch or split further as more countries with relevant local industry authorize the use of the vaccines.

 The remaining challenge is transport of the vaccine vials to all points of care, such as hospitals, vaccine centers, and pharmacies.
 While the manufacturing process described above is a highly complicated process that occurs in a few well-defined environments, the distribution process is moderately complicated and needs to occur in countless environments with highly varied environments.
 The remaining sections attempt to do this complex challenge justice by highlighting a few specific aspects of it.